Picture Rail

 If you need picture rail moldings for your building project or home renovation, trust Mouldings One for high-quality millwork.
 We offer a wide selection of picture rail profiles and can also mill custom designs from drawings, blueprints, or existing samples.
 We frequently work with architects who are restoring historic buildings.
 View our picture rail profiles below or request a custom millwork quote through our online form.

-What Is Picture Rail?
+What is Picture Rail?

 Traditionally, picture rail molding served a practical function in homes.
 As the name implies, picture rail was used to hang paintings on a wall.
 This style of molding saw its peak use in the Victorian era among New England townhouses; however, it’s still widely used today in modern homes for its original purpose of hanging wall art.